aboussofara/testing-microservices-workshop/README.md

 Start
 -----
 * On an active ssh session bring up the three services using docker-compose:
-* `cd ~/topics/start/02-service-testing`
+* `cd ~/topics/start/03-service-testing`
 * `docker-compose up`
 * Open a second ssh session, on a terminal/Git bash:
 * Go to `/vmbox` and do a `vagrant up` and `vagrant ssh`.
-* `cd ~/topics/start/03-contract-testing/shop-catalogue-contracts`
+* `cd ~/topics/start/03-contract-testing/shop`
-* In your text editor, take a look at `test.js` and familiarize yourself with how we are defining a contract.
+* In your text editor, take a look at `test.integration.js` and familiarize yourself with how we are using pact to mock our providers.

 Exercise
 --------
-* On the ssh session try to run the contract tests by `npm test`
+* On the ssh session try to run the service tests by `npm run integration`
-* Try to make the test pass.
+* Try to make the test pass with proper mocks in place.
-* Simulate breaking change on the app (e.g. change the return type of products to be an object).
 * Restart the apps:
 * Stop the docker-compose by `ctrl - c` on the session window that is running it
 * Then bring it up again: `docker-compose up`
-* Run the contract tests again and see them fail
+* Run the catalogue consumer contract tests and see them fail
+* What do you need to add or change to get the consumer contract tests to pass?